-- F.1.1 The legislation which comprises the UK anti-money laundering regime applies to persons who carry on business in 'the regulated sector' (the term 'regulated sector' used by schedule 9, POCA is identical in scope to the 'relevant persons' referred to in reg 3 of the 2017 Regulations).
-Both of these categories include persons acting as an Insolvency Practitioner (IP) within the meaning of section 388 of the Insolvency Act 1986 (IA86) or article 3 of the Insolvency (Northern Ireland) Order 1989 (IO89). - F.1.2 Reg 8(c) specifically provides for IPs to be 'relevant persons' for these purposes.
-Reg 11(b) provides a definition of "IP" for the purposes of the 2017 Regulations.
+- F.1.1 The legislation which comprises the UK AML Regime applies to persons who carry on business in the regulated sector (the term regulated sector used by schedule 9, POCA is identical in scope to the 'relevant persons' referred to in Regulation 3 of the 2017 Regulations).
+All references in this appendix relate to the 2017 Regulations unless specified otherwise.
+Both 'relevant persons' and regulated sector include persons acting as an Insolvency Practitioner (IP) within the meaning of Section 388 of the Insolvency Act 1986 (IA86) or Article 3 of the Insolvency (Northern Ireland) Order 1989 (IO89). - F.1.2 Regulation 8(2)(c) specifically provides for IPs to be 'relevant persons' for these purposes.
+Regulation 11(b) provides a definition of "IP" for the purposes of the 2017 Regulations.
 For the purposes of this Appendix, IP means any individual licensed as an IP, whether trading as a sole practitioner, in partnership with others or in an incorporated business. - F.1.3 IPs should refer to the Main Body Guidance (the Guidance) for detailed information about the legislation and associated offences, and comprehensive guidance on compliance with the various requirements imposed by the legislation.
-This Appendix is concerned principally with matters that are particular to those acting as IPs. - F.1.4 For the purposes of this appendix, a person is only acting as an IP in accordance with the definition provided in section 388 Insolvency Act 1986 or Article 3 of the Insolvency (Northern Ireland) Order 1989.
-Those authorised as IPs often undertake activities outside of formal appointments (for example, acting as an LPA receiver, undertaking independent business reviews (IBRs), restructuring or advisory appointments or acting as a continuing money adviser under the Debt Arrangement Scheme) which may be other 'defined services' for the purposes of the 2017 Regulations.
+This Appendix is concerned principally with matters that are particular to those acting as IPs. - F.1.4 For the purposes of this Appendix, a person is only acting as an IP in accordance with the definition provided in Section 388 Insolvency Act 1986 or Article 3 of the Insolvency (Northern Ireland) Order 1989.
+Those authorised as IPs often undertake activities outside of formal appointments (for example, acting as a Law of Property Act receiver, undertaking independent business reviews (IBRs), restructuring or advisory appointments or acting as a continuing money adviser under the Debt Arrangement Scheme) which may be other 'defined services' for the purposes of the 2017 Regulations.
 In these circumstances the relevant sectoral guidance should be followed.
-See paragraph 1.2 of the Main Body Guidance for further information. - F.1.5 In cases where the ML regulations do not apply IPs may nevertheless consider it appropriate to undertake CDD and other checks. - F.1.6 Reg 8(e) provides for trust or company services providers (TCSP) to be relevant persons for the purposes of the 2017 Regulations.
-The definition of a TCSP is provided by reg 12(2) and includes persons providing a registered office, business address, correspondence or administrative address or related services.
-An IP acting in their capacity as an office holder is understood to be a relevant person in their capacity as an IP and not as a TCSP, notwithstanding that the registered office of the entity in respect of which they have been appointed has been changed to that of the IP. - F.1.7 As IPs undertake appointments with both solvent and insolvent entities, throughout this appendix reference to 'insolvent entity' should be read to include solvent entities where applicable.
+See paragraph 1.2 of the Guidance for further information. - F.1.5 In cases where the 2017 Regulations do not apply IPs may nevertheless consider it appropriate to undertake CDD and other checks. - F.1.6 Regulation 8(2)(e) provides for trust or company services providers (TCSP) to be relevant persons for the purposes of the 2017 Regulations.
+The definition of a TCSP is provided by Regulation 12(2) and includes persons providing a registered office, business address, correspondence or administrative address or related services.
+An IP acting in their capacity as an office holder is understood to be a relevant person in their capacity as an IP and not as a TCSP, notwithstanding that the registered office of the entity in respect of which they have been appointed has been changed to that of the IP. - F.1.7 As IPs undertake appointments with both solvent and insolvent entities, throughout this Appendix reference to 'insolvent entity' should be read to include solvent entities where applicable.

-F.2 Risk based approach
+F.2 Risk-based approach